 The pharmaceutical and biotechnology industry is intensely competitive and subject to rapid and significant technological change.
 Many of the drugs that we are attempting to discover or develop will be competing with existing therapies.
 In addition, we are aware of several pharmaceutical and biotechnology companies actively engaged in research and development of antibody-based products that have commenced clinical trials with, or have successfully commercialized, antibody products.
 Some or all of these companies may have greater financial resources, larger technical staffs, and larger research budgets than we have, as well as greater experience in developing products and running clinical trials.
 We expect to continue to experience significant and increasing levels of competition in the future.
-In addition, there may be other companies which are currently developing competitive technologies and products or which may in the future develop technologies and products which are comparable or superior to our technologies and products.
+In addition, there may be other companies which are currently developing competitive technologies and products or which may in the future develop technologies and products that are comparable or superior to our technologies and products.

-We are conducting the Cotara® dose confirmation and dosimetry clinical trial for the treatment of recurrent brain cancer as a stand-alone study in collaboration with New Approaches to Brain Tumor Therapy ("NABTT") consortium.
-In addition, we plan to initiate patient enrollment in a Phase II study to treat up to 40 patients in India in the near term.
+We are conducting the Cotara® dose confirmation and dosimetry clinical trial for the treatment of recurrent brain cancer.
+We also recently opened enrollment in a Phase II study in India using Cotara® to treat up to 40 patients for the treatment of recurrent brain cancer.
 Existing treatments for brain cancer include the Gliadel® Wafer (polifeprosan 20 with carmustine implant) from MGI Pharma, Inc. and Temodar® (temozolomide) from Schering-Plough Corporation.
 Gliadel® is inserted in the tumor cavity following surgery and releases a chemotherapeutic agent over time.
 Temodar® is administered orally to patients with brain cancer.